ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 ### Results Summary

+Missing from the audit - word skills (ment to be computing) Complete the whole audit - IT SAYS THIS AT THE TOP - student teachers do not read

 ### Results Discussion

 * Student teachers repeatedly misunderstood that this was a teacher knowlege/skill audit and mistakenly assumed the students needed to perform these tasks.